ngxs/store/README.md

   imports: [
     NgxsModule.forRoot([], {
       plugins: [
-        // These are optional, you can just pass `LocalStoragePlugin` without calling `forRoot` LocalStoragePlugin.forRoot({
+        // `forRoot`is optional if you want to pass options LocalStoragePlugin.forRoot({
           // Default, you can pass single string or array of strings
           // that could be deeply nested too